Ming dynasty literature: Poetry

 In the 1500s, a group known as the "Earlier Seven Masters" emerged, led by Li Mengyang, who championed the fugu movement.
 Their main goal was to revitalize poetry by placing a strong emphasis on emotion (qing), drawing inspiration from the poetry of the Tang dynasty.
 They were influenced by the philosopher Wang Yangming, who believed in innate moral knowledge and was also a respected poet of his time.
 This focus on emotion led them to value the spontaneity found in popular songs.
 The Earlier Seven Masters had differing views on poetry.
 For example, Li Mengyang and He Jingming held opposing views on the concept of fa ("law, rules").
 He believed that rules were like a raft that could be discarded once the river was crossed, while Li saw them as a framework that should not be surpassed by the individuality of the poet.
-In the 1550s, the movement continued with the "Later Seven Masters", which included Li Panlong (1514–1570), Wang Shizhen, Xie Zhen (1495–1575), and Zong Chen (1525–1560).
+In the 1550s, the movement continued with the "Latter Seven Masters", which included Li Panlong, Wang Shizhen, Xie Zhen (1495–1575), and Zong Chen (1525–1560).

 The Suzhou poetic school has a limited influence, with its main representatives Shen Zhou, Zhu Yunming, Wen Zhengming, and Tang Yin being known primarily as painters or calligraphers.
 However, it played a significant role in the renaissance of Suzhou as a major cultural center.
 Like the previous Seven Masters, the Suzhou school aimed to restore poetry to its lyrical character and saw itself as the successor to the poetry of Gao Qi.
 Wen Zhengming, who had a studio in the Humble Administrator's Garden, was renowned for his poems about the garden and for his two albums that combined painting, poetry, and calligraphy.
 Tang Yin, on the other hand, was known for his paintings of female figures and the poems he wrote about them, making him a representative of the femininity in Suzhou culture.
 Before Tang Yin, several poetesses gained recognition in Suzhou, including Meng Shuqing (fl.
 1476).